When to Make a Referral

 There are many reasons a child may be referred to Play Therapy Northumberland including:

-• Anxiety, stress, low self-esteem, loss of confidence, withdrawn, continued unhappiness, school refusal
+• Anxiety, stress, low self-esteem, loss of confidence, withdrawn, continued unhappiness

 • Sleep disturbances, night terrors, bed wetting